Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: A tool box to take advantage of monotonicity

-As $\pi_t$ lives on a compact space (for the topology induced by the total-variation distance), it has a least one limit point which we call $\pi$ and is supported on $\cD$.
-The measure $\pi$ provides a coupling proving $\alpha\succeq \gb$.
+As $\pi_t$ lives on a compact space (for the topology induced by the total variation distance), it has a least one limit point which we call $\pi$ and is supported on $\mathcal{D} $.
+The measure $\pi$ provides a coupling proving $\alpha \succeq \beta$. \end{pf}